-In accordance with Hofstra University policy, the student’s consent is required for a parent, or other individual, to see the student account balance and summary of transactions; note this is a different authorization from FERPA requirements.
-The student is responsible to register for classes, to review the student account summary and to ensure payment is made and applied to the student account on or before the due date each semester.
+In accordance with Hofstra University policy, the student’s consent is required for a parent, or other individuals, to see the student account balance and summary of transactions; note this is a different authorization from FERPA requirements.
+The student is responsible to register for classes, reviewing the student account summary, and ensuring payment is made and applied to the student account on or before the due date each semester.
 Further, the student may choose to withdraw from a semester or request a refund from the student account.
 When refunds are the result of non-loan-related payments, the refund will be provided directly to the student, regardless of whether the original payor of the funds was the student.
-This is because payments credited to a student’s account are considered credits belonging to the student, and not to a parent, or other individual, who may have made a payment on the student’s behalf.
+This is because payments credited to a student’s account are considered credits belonging to the student, and not to a parent, or another individual, who may have made a payment on the student’s behalf.

 Billing statements are available online to students and their designated authorized users.
 Paper billing statements are not mailed home.

 Students must have at least one authorized user assigned to their eBill account so that the authorized user may also automatically receive emails when electronic billing statements are available online to view.
 Go to hofstra.edu/EbillAddUser for instructions on how to add an authorized user.